congh-nvidia/sonic-mgmt/docs/testplan/Generic-hash-test-plan.md

 11. Re-config the ecmp and lag hash via cli.
 12. Remove the generic hash key via redis cli.
 13. Check there is a warning printed in the log.

-### Test cases #7 - Verify generic hash works properly when there are nexthop flaps.
-1. The test is using the default links and routes in a t0/t1 testbed.
-2. Configure all the supported hash fields for the ecmp and lag hash.
-3. Randomly select one hash field to test.
-4. Send traffic with changing values of the field under test from a downlink ptf port to uplink destination.
-5. Check the traffic is balanced over all the uplink ports.
-6. Randomly shutdown 1 nexthop interface.
-7. Send the traffic again.
-8. Check the traffic is balanced over all remaining uplink ports with no packet loss.
-9. Recover the interface and do shutdown/startup on the interface 3 more times.
-10. Send the traffic again.
-11. Check the traffic is balanced over all uplink ports with no packet loss.

-### Test cases #8 - Verify generic hash works properly when there are lag member flaps.
-1. The test is using the default links and routes in a t0/t1 testbed, and only runs on setups which have multi-member portchannel uplinks
-3. Configure all the supported hash fields for the ecmp and lag hash.
-4. Randomly select one hash field to test.
-5. Send traffic with changing values of the field under test from a downlink ptf port to uplink destination.
-6. Check the traffic is balanced over all the uplink ports.
-7. Randomly shutdown 1 member port in all uplink portchannels.
-8. Send the traffic again.
-9. Check the traffic is balance over all remaining uplink ports with no packet loss.
-10. Recover the members and do shutdown/startup on them 3 more times.
-11. Send the traffic again.
-12. Check the traffic is balance over all uplink ports with no packet loss.

-### Test cases #9 - Verify generic hash running configuration persists after fast/warm reboot, and the saved configuration persists after cold reboot.
-1. The test is using the default links and routes in a t0/t1 testbed.
-2. Configure all the supported hash fields for the ecmp and lag hash.
-3. Randomly select one hash field to test.
-4. Randomly select a reboot type from fast/warm/cold reboot, if cold reboot, save the config before the reboot.
-5. Send traffic with changing values of the field under test from a downlink ptf port to uplink destination.
-6. Check the traffic is balance over all the uplink ports.
-7. Randomly do fast/warm/cold reboot.
-8. After the reboot, check the generic hash config via cli, it should keep the same as before the reboot.
-9. Send traffic again.
-10. Check the traffic is balance over all the uplink ports.